LucasSilvaFerreira/BOMBERMAN-Reinforcement-Learning-Q-Learning/README.md

 ## Enviroment Rules.

   - A bomb takes 3 turns to explode.
-  - A bomba always explode in a cross shaped area (x+1, x-1, y+1 and y-1)
+  - A bomb always explode in a cross shaped area (x+1, x-1, y+1 and y-1)
   - A bomb destroy  wall blocks.
   - A bomb kills agent.
   - The max number of turns to finish the game is __100__.